+Dr. McDaniel

-Dr. McDaniel Miss Hart
+Miss Hart

+Mr. Miller.

-MAJOR REQUIREMENTS: Mathematics 1, 2, 3-4, 5-6, 7, 8.
-Physics 1-2 and four semester hours additional in Physics.
+Major Requirements: Mathematics 1, 2, 3-4, and twelve hours additional of Mathematics.
+Physics 1-2.

 1. Introduction to Mathematical Analysis.-A unified course including trigonometry, college algebra, analytic geometry and calculus, giving a general idea of the nature and uses of modern mathematics, especially in the physical and social sciences.